sebacarrasco93/laravel-friendships/README.md

 This package gives Eloquent models the ability to manage their friendships.
 You can easily design a Facebook like Friend System.

+⚠️ This package was originally developed by Hootlex.

+This version fixes error: "Method Illuminate\Events\Dispatcher::fire does not exist" in Laravel 10+ by changing it for "dispatch"

 ## Models can:
 - Send Friend Requests
 - Accept Friend Requests